MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 		* Select **Customize text** and enter the following to the **Watermark text** box: **Internal use only**
 		* Click **Save** to apply the changes.

-	6. In the **Auto-labeling** sections, leave the settings as default.
+	6. In the **Auto-labeling** section, leave the settings as default.

 	7. In the **Groups & sites** section, select both checkboxes.